“That Kid” Is My Son

 It is without a doubt that I am the mother of “that kid” at my son's school and in our community.
 When people (adult and student alike) speak of my son, it’s usually “you know that kid who does weird stuff,” or “you know, that kid who has a special aide with him all the time.”
 He's the kid who yells, swears, eats things that aren’t food, spits on people, licks things, arranges EVERYTHING into an order that only he understands, and will go ape shit on anyone who messes with it—then asks every stranger for not one but two hugs and is a flight risk.

 It’s not always a bad thing.
 These are just truths that describe my son.
 Sometimes it’s more hurtful.
 Like when a father at the ice cream shop said, “next time, I’ll check if they’re here before I pull in.”
 We were the only family there, and my son was having an episode of pure mania because his ice cream wasn’t shaped just right.
 To that father at the ice cream shop...I heard you...and you’re an asshole.
+You sir, failed your child that day.
+You had an opportunity to teach empathy and chose to teach intolerance.
 I won’t apologize for my sons OCD because it’s real and uncontrollable at age four.

 His name is just one thing they don’t know.
 They also don’t know that he wants to be like them.
 He wants to walk the halls without constant supervision, to eat at the lunch table without running in circles, and to sit in class and listen like the other kids and to control every single impulse he has—but he can’t.